sippohippo/social-media-feed-experiment/README.md

 # Social Media Feed Experiment Web App

-## Status report (Välipalautus 2, 6.8.2023)
+## Status report (Välipalautus 3, 20.8.2023)

-* Currently the registration and login system is implemented
-* There is a very rough draft of the actual game / experiment where you get to see genuine and generated
+* The registration, experiment and general functionalities for regular users are fully functional and ready
+* The user must now accept the terms of the experiment before they can start it
-* The results (votes) are recorded into the database
+* The results (votes) are recorded into the database and the accuracy is counted and stored as well
+* Admin profiles can view who has participated in the experiment and what their accuracy is

 To be added:

-* Calculation of accuracy in results page
-* Admin page and UI for updating / removing data
+* Admin page updating / removing data
-* Proper graphics
+* Smoother graphics

 ### Note on data and GDPR compliance